 Select the gear icon next to the Data Set name.

 Then navigate to the Fields section and select the Add Field link.

 Add the Shape Fields you want to show on the map.
 In our example this is the Delivery Area field.
 Make sure you select the field with (Shape) in parentheses.

 Now let’s perform a search to find all Restaurants within 0.5 miles of this Contact.
 On the map you can now see the location of the restaurants as indicated by the pin markers and the related Delivery Area.

 We can see the contact (red pin, yellow house) is within the blue shape.
 Clicking on shape let

 s us know this contact is within the Delivery Area for the Thai Tastic restaurant.

 IMPORTANT NOTE: When you include a Shape Field in the list of fields for a search the map searches are still looking at the point data for a record and then including the Shape Field area.
 These searches do not look at the bounds or outline of the shape for searching.

-You can now view shape fields in Geopointe for Salesforce1.
-The shape field must be created in the browser version of Geopointe in order to be visible in Salesforce1.
+You can now view shape fields in Geopointe for the Salesforce mobile app.
+The shape field must be created in the browser version of Geopointe in order to be visible in the mobile app.
 Simply load the shape field data set to the map to see the shapes.
 You can then load another data set and tap a shape field to see a summary of records within it, as shown in the screencap below.